johnhewi/ezinnit/README.md

 # <p align="center">ezinnit
-### <p align="center">Easily Initialize Continuous Integration and Continuous Deployment</p>
+### <p align="center">Automated CICD Utility</p>

 Continuous integration means that from the moment you begin your project, commits to main are automatically deployed.
 Continuous deployment means that from the moment you begin your project, you always have a live build of your app in a container on a remote server with a secure public connection.

+After running ezinnit, your webapp will be running on your server, live at the https domain of your choice and future commits to your main branch will automatically deploy to the live app.

-<br>This script initializes your gitlab repository and installs dokku and a gitlab runner on your server.
+ezinnit initializes and pushes your gitlab repository and deployment pipeline and then installs dokku and a gitlab runner on your server.
-Your gitlab repository is configured to automatically deploy any commits to your main branch to your server, where your app is automatically built in a container and served at your domain securely.
+Your gitlab repository is configured to automatically deploy any commits to your main branch to your server, where your app is automatically built in a container and served at your public https domain.

-### To download and run ezinnit:
+### to deploy now and forever:
 ```bash
 mkdir ezinnit
 wget https://raw.githubusercontent.com/johnsyncs/ezinnit/main/ezinnit -P ezinnit
 bash ezinnit/ezinnit
 ```
-(run ezinnit on the command line in your project directory)
+(run ezinnit in your project directory)